4 of the Worst Offshore Accidents in History

 Below we cover four of the worst offshore accidents in recent maritime history and their contributing factors.

-1. Devastating Piper Alpha Offshore
+1. Devastating Piper Alpha Offshore (Platform Accident)

 The Piper Alpha disaster in the North Sea is commonly identified as the most catastrophic offshore accident to date.
 What makes it more tragic is that poor communication was likely the reason the situation became so dire.